9-Day Jordan Itinerary With Kids: A Practical Family Road Trip Guide (Petra, Dead Sea, Wadi Rum & Aqaba)

 Our Wadi Rum experience

-If you are looking for a realistic Jordan itinerary that balances sightseeing with downtime, this is exactly how we approached it.
+If you’re looking for a realistic Jordan itinerary for families — one that balances history, adventure, and rest — this is exactly how we approached it.

-If your wondering if Jordon is a good option for school aged children, you can start with reading 👉Is Jordan Good for School-Age Children?
+And if you’re still deciding whether Jordan is right for school‑aged children, start here first: Is Jordan Good for School-Age Children?
 A Parent’s Planning Guide to Comfort, Adventure & Realistic Expectations

 Practical Planning Essentials for Families Visiting Jordan

-Jordan is not complicated to travel — but it rewards preparation.
-A few key decisions made before departure significantly reduce stress once you’re on the ground, particularly when travelling with children.
+Jordan isn’t difficult to travel — but it rewards good preparation, especially with children.
+A few key decisions made before you leave make the trip significantly smoother once you’re on the road.

-If you are staying at least three nights and visiting Petra, purchasing the Jordan Pass before arrival is one of the most efficient planning steps you can take.
+If you’re staying at least three nights and visiting Petra, buying the Jordan Pass in advance is one of the smartest planning steps you can take.

-Entry to over 40 additional sites including Jerash, Wadi Rum and Shobak
+Access to 40+ sites, including Jerash, Wadi Rum and Shobak

 Self-Drive for Flexibility

-Jordan works exceptionally well as a self-drive road trip.
-Distances between key destinations are manageable, roads are straightforward and signage is clear.
+Jordan works exceptionally well as a self‑drive road trip.
+Distances are manageable, roads are easy to navigate, and having your own car lets you:

 Build in rest afternoons